China in rare crackdown on sex industry in southern vice hub

 Secretly shot footage showed scantily clad women parading on a stage and managers of venues speaking openly about prostitution services.

-The CCTV report was widely watched across China and sparked extensive comment on social media.
+The CCTV report was widely watched across China and followed with interest and widely commented on on social media.

-The Ministry of Public Security had sent a team to Guangdong to investigate the involvement of any police officials there and crack down on those who provide a "safety umbrella" behind which prostitution can happen, Xinhua said.

-The ministry will take "decisive measures" against those who run the sex trade, it added.

 While periodic sweeps against vice have been carried out, including during sensitive periods such as the 2008 Beijing Olympics and 2010 Asian Games in Guangzhou, the industry has thrived.
 Law enforcement often appears to be lax.